Skip to content

 Publishing Packages#

 Jac projects publish to PyPI as standard Python wheels -- no pyproject.toml, no setuptools, no build backend.
-The jac bundle command reads your jac.toml and produces a PEP 427-compliant .whl that pip install consumes directly.
+The jac build --as wheel command reads your jac.toml and produces a PEP 427-compliant .whl that pip install consumes directly.
 Anyone can then pip install your package, whether or not they use Jac.

 This page covers the end-to-end flow: declaring metadata, building a wheel, testing it, and uploading it.